 Skin Allergy Symptoms & Diagnosis

-Redness, swelling and itching are common to most skin allergies.
+Itching, redness and swelling are common to most skin allergies.
 Yet there are some differences that help in the diagnosis of specific conditions.

-In infants, eczema often appears on the cheeks, forehead or scalp.
-Children are prone to have the rash at the bend of the elbow joint, wrists, behind the knees and behind the ears.
+In infants, eczema often appears on the face.
+Children are prone to have the rash at the bends of the elbow joint, wrists, behind the knees and behind the ears.
 Adolescents and young adults typically have the rash in the same locations as children, as well as on the hands and feet.

 In the majority of chronic cases, the exact cause cannot be determined.
 Routine testing such as general blood counts or screens are not cost-effective, nor do these tests make a difference in treatment strategies to relieve the symptoms.
 There are certain instances when allergy testing is helpful, especially when eating a particular food or coming in contact with a particular substance triggers symptoms of acute hives.

 Skin Allergy Treatment & Management